 A synthetic peptide corresponding to the center region of the Human Glypican 3 / GPC3 / OCI-5

-This antibody was obtained from a rabbit immunized with a synthetic peptide corresponding to the center region of the Human Glypican 3 / GPC3 / OCI-5, and it was conjugated with PE under optimum conditions, the unreacted PE was removed.
+This antibody was obtained from a rabbit immunized with a synthetic peptide corresponding to the center region of the Human Glypican 3 / GPC3 / OCI-5.
+The IgG fraction of the cell culture supernatant was purified by Protein A affinity chromatography.

 Monoclonal Rabbit IgG Clone #024

 0.2 μm filtered solution in PBS

 This antibody is shipped as liquid solution at ambient temperature.
 Upon receipt, store it immediately at the temperature recommended below.